Frequently Asked Questions

 These fees are determined by the UNCW Board of Govenors and are applied to all registered students.
 Please view the Tuition and Fees rate Schedule for the allocation breakdown.

-The Seahawk Buck$ Account and the Student Account are two separate accounts.
-You can not use your Seahawk Buck$ dollars to pay for charges on your student account.
-For questions regarding your Seahawk Buck$ accounts please contact Auxiliary Services at 910-962-3560.
+This account and the Student Account are two separate accounts.
+You can not directly use your Seahawk Buck$ dollars to pay for charges on your student account.
+For questions regarding your Seahawk Buck$ accounts or to apply a credit to your student account, please contact Auxiliary Services at 910-962-3560.

 If you drop all of your classes before the end of the Drop/Add, you will receive a full 100% credit for your tuition and fee charges for the class(es) dropped.

 Individual class withdrawals after Drop/Add ends are not refundable.
-Students completely withdrawing from the University may receive a credit depending upon the official withdrawal date – link.
+Students completely withdrawing from the University may receive a credit depending upon the official withdrawal date.
 Please contact the Financial Aid Office before withdrawing as your issued aid may be impacted.

-Please note: Tuition refunds are not available after the end of Drop/Add for Summer sessions.
+Please note: Tuition credits are not available after the end of Drop/Add for Summer sessions.

 Attn: Cashier's Office